promilo/Challenge-Frontend-150/README.md

 ## Libraries
 -jquery because it makes it easier Ajax Calls and DOM manipulation

-## Here were the instructions I was given for this coding Challenge.s
+## Here were the instructions I was given for this coding Challenge
 1. Clone this repo to your local development environment
 2. Refer to the design mock-ups while developing the home page [Design Assets](https://github.com/IglooSoftware/Code-Challenge-WEB-Members/tree/master/assets)
 3. Start your work in the index.html file